cpaika/tech-blog-v3.github.io/_drafts/2020-04-30-www-is-just-a-subdomain.md

 > "...the World Wide Web project page was intended to be published at [www.cern.ch](http://www.cern.ch/) while [info.cern.ch](http://info.cern.ch/) was intended to be the CERN home page, however the DNS records were never switched, and the practice of prepending www to an institution's website domain name was subsequently copied"[^3]

-The first web page Tim Berners-Lee, the web's creator, published was the World Wide Web Project Page, [TheProject](http://info.cern.ch/hypertext/WWW/TheProject.html).
-However it was intended that info.cern.ch would be the CERN homepage, and www.cern.ch be the World Wide Web Project Page.
-The CERN team never got around to switching the domains.
-The next person to make a webpage must of assumed that since CERN's homepage was www.cern.ch that using www as a subdomain was the standard.
+The first web page was published by Tim Berners-Lee, the web's creator.
+It was called the World Wide Web Project Page and was located at [info.cern.ch/hypertext/WWW/TheProject.html](info.cern.ch/hypertext/WWW/TheProject.html).

+It seems [info.cern.ch](info.cern.ch) was intended to be the CERN homepage, while [www.cern.ch](www.cern.ch) would be the World Wide Web Project Page.
+However, the CERN team never got around to switching the domains.
+The next person to make a webpage must of assumed that since CERN's homepage was [www.cern.ch](www.cern.ch) that using `www` as a subdomain was the standard.
 They copied the pattern, as did others and that was that.
-From then on, it had a life of its own and continues being copied to this day!
+From then on, it had a life of its own and continues being copied to this day.

-So go figure - www, which I've heard, read, and typed myself thousands of time isn't even a convention - its a copy and paste artifact!
+So go figure - `www`, which I've heard, read, and typed myself thousands of time isn't even a convention - its a copy and paste artifact!

 If there's one thing I hate, it's code or patterns that have no meaning and are just copied endlessly.
 It looks like I'm not alone either.
-Websites like [no-www]([http://no-www.org/](http://no-www.org/)) have been fighting the good fight since 2003, arguing that:
+Websites like [no-www](http://no-www.org/) have been fighting the good fight since 2003, arguing that:

 > Succinctly, use of the www subdomain is redundant and time consuming to communicate.
 The internet, media, and society are all better off without it.

 There's no better way to put it.
 So next time you are making a project, and you decide to put off a small task to clean things up - remember this story.
 Things you don't get around to fixing can have a life of their own.

 ---
 For the sources and research for this post, please check out my [Roam Research Graph](https://roamresearch.com/#/app/ChrisPaika/graph)